-Most snakes should be fed a size of prey that is about the same size around as snake's body at its widest point.
-This means that as a snake grows, you will have to adjust the size of prey fed to the snake to accommodate the snake's increasing size.
-Choosing prey that's too large can result in serious health issues for your snake.
-Injuries are more likely if the prey is too large and they can cause gut impaction.
+Most snakes should be fed a size of prey that is about the same size around as the snake's body at its widest point.
+This means that as a snake grows, you will have to adjust the size of the prey fed to the snake to accommodate the snake's increasing size.
+Choosing prey that's too large can result in serious health issues for your pet snake.
+If the prey is too large, injuries are more likely and can cause gut impaction.

 Choosing the Prey Size

-Very small hatchlings can be started on pinky mice (newborn mice) and then graduate to larger sizes.
-The main terms used for feeder mice are fuzzies, hoppers, weaned mice or weanlings, then large and extra large adult.
+Very small hatchling snakes can be started on pinky mice (newborn mice) and then graduate to larger sizes.
+The main terms used for feeder mice are fuzzies, hoppers, and weaned mice or weanlings, then large and extra-large adult.

 Feeding Rats to Snakes

 If you have a species of snake that grows large enough that they will eventually eat rats, it is a good idea to switch to rats while the snake is still young, to get them used to eat rats rather than mice.
 While mice are very timid creatures with few defensive capabilities, rats are very inquisitive, and a larger rat can do serious damage to your snake.
 If you plan on feeding live prey, you will want to get your snake used to eating prey that can fight back while they're still young.
 Additionally, never place live prey into your snakes enclosure and leave; always monitor your snake so its prey doesn't injure it.
 Younger rats are equivalent in size to older mice, so when your snake has graduated to larger mice, it's a good time to make the rodent switch.
 Feeder rats are named with a similar progression as mice: pinkies, fuzzies, pups, weanlings, then small through extra large adults.